 One way to keep track of a checking account is to have automatic updates sent to you based on certain conditions.
 For example, many banks have alert preferences for thresholds like a minimum balance or minimum transfer amount.
 No matter how you keep track of these bank balances, make sure to check on them regularly—especially if you have automatic bills and payments set up!

-Also, keep in mind that pending charges and deposits can take a little while to show up, so factor those in when browsing through account balance.
+Also, keep in mind that pending charges or a Pending direct deposit can take a little while to show up, so factor those in when browsing through account balance.

 When it comes to savings and investment balances, it will be helpful to keep track of the overall amount, any interest, growth, losses, or return.
 This monitoring can help you determine whether better-suited options exist to store your savings or investments.